cam39porter/hex-ventures.github.io/content/posts/01-28-18[non-actionable-to-actionable-part-2]/index.md

 ---
-category: "Before Tangle"
+category: "Insights and Ideas"
 cover: ""
 slug: '/blog/non-actionable-to-actionable-part-2'
 date: '2018-01-28'
 title: 'Non-Actionable to Actionable'
 subtitle: 'Lessons From the Birth of the Global Positioning System (Part 2 of 2)'
 author: 'Myles McGinley'
-tags: ['GPS', 'innovation', 'actionable', 'sharing']
+tags: ['innovation', 'actionable', 'sharing']
 ---

-In [my last post](https://hex-ventures.github.io/hex-ventures/blog/gps-story), I recounted the story of how Will Guier and George Weiffenbach’s discussion at lunch turned into GPS technology.
+In [my last post](https://usetangle.com/blog-gps-story), I recounted the story of how Will Guier and George Weiffenbach’s discussion at lunch turned into GPS technology.
 I ended the story by raising a series of questions regarding the opportunity for companies to use elements from this story in their own organization.
 Here they are along with actionable insights for taking these principles into your company or organization.

 #### How can we implement themes from this story to spur innovation at every level in an enterprise?